Ex-Vitesse executives avoid prison in backdating-related case

-NEW YORK (Reuters) - Two former Vitesse Semiconductor Corp executives were spared prison on Friday after pleading guilty to charges they fabricated company records in an attempt to obstruct an expected investigation into stock-options backdating.
+NEW YORK, Dec 6 (Reuters) - Two former Vitesse Semiconductor Corp executives were spared prison on Friday after pleading guilty to charges they fabricated company records in an attempt to obstruct an expected investigation into stock-options backdating.

 Former Chief Executive Louis Tomasetta and Executive Vice President Eugene Hovanec were each sentenced to three years of probation by U.S. District Judge Jed Rakoff in Manhattan.